 Cardio exercise produces hormones that ease symptoms of depression and fatigue.
-People who do cardio generally have an optimistic perception towards life.
+People who do cardio generally have an optimistic perception of life.

-Cardio helps recover from tedious exercise.
+Cardio helps recover from tedious exercises.
 If you have just had a tough session, doing cardio like light skipping or jogging will help you recover faster.